LeighCressman/MBMI_Capstone/README.md

 GPL-3.0 license

 ## Acknowledgements
 This repo uses code from https://github.com/ugurcanvurgun/sdoh-llm-clinical-notes.
-Additionally, Sy Hwang, PhD student at University of Pennsylvania, contributed some of this project's code.
+Additionally, Sy Hwang, PhD student at University of Pennsylvania, contributed to this project's code.